family dispute arbitration in Severance, New York 12872

 The arbitration process

-Arbitrator Helen Graves, a respected local mediator, was appointed to oversee the case.
+Arbitrator the claimant, a respected local mediator, was appointed to oversee the case.
 The hearings spanned three sessions over two months, with the siblings presenting financial appraisals, medical records, and personal testimonies.
 Sarah emphasized the emotional significance of the home as a sanctuary where she cared for Walter during his final months, insisting the gift was intentional and valid.
 Emily and Jonathan countered with claims that Walter’s attorney had not properly ensured his competency at the time of the codicil.

 Financially, the siblings debated allocation: Emily sought a cash settlement of $200,000 to compensate for the lakeside house, Jonathan pushed for a buyout arrangement, and Sarah requested sole ownership to preserve her father’s last wishes.